 - March 9, 2017

 There is a reason people use the idiom “busy as a bee”–bees are busy.
-With an average lifespan of only four to five months, a bee can accomplish an immense amount, including; raising thousands of larvae, gathering pollen, secreting wax comb, creating pounds of honey and royal jelly, and protecting the hive.
+With an average lifespan of only two to five weeks (for summer bees) much can be accomplished, including; raising thousands of larvae, gathering pollen, secreting wax comb, creating pounds of honey and royal jelly, and protecting the hive.
 These honey-producing pollinators are constantly at work.
 Below, get just a taste bee biology and, if raising honeybees is on your bucket list, explore our article on beekeeping.
 For more in-depth information and the latest honeybee research explore Bee Culture, a website devoted to science-based beekeeping.

 Honeybee biology is fascinating.
 They are eusocial animals, living cooperatively in a colony and organized into hierarchical castes with different corresponding responsibilities.
 A complex system of chemical cues helps to create the conditions that dictate the sex and caste of new bees.

 Honeybees engage in cooperative care of offspring from one long-lived queen.
 The queen (pictured center) is capable of laying upwards of 1,500 eggs in one dayopen_in_new.
 She mates with various male drones (generally drones produced from other hives) and stores their sperm to be used throughout her life.
 A queen bee is larger than workers or drones and her chemical signals usually dictates the activities of the other bees.
 Queens are, however, not immortal.
 Hives can find themselves queenless, usually due to a swarm event where the queen leaves the hive with the swarming bees (see more about this below), or the natural death of the existing queen.
 Worker bees, with the help of the queen, are able to create the conditions for the emergence of a new virgin queen.